SMLeaks/website/docs/developer-qna.md

                 qna: [
                   {
                     q: 'Why is Scrap Mechanic lagging sometimes?
 Are you planning on fixing the lag when 2 large creations touch?',
                     a: "We had an issue answering this question since it's pretty complex and hard to explain in depth without getting too technical.
 So we are glad it was brought up here, so we can try and give a longer and more in-depth response.
 First, it's important to say that Scrap Mechanic is a very difficult game to make.
 There are no limits to what you can do.
 At the same time, the game has physics and multiplayer as well.
 So it's a game that can always be improved and optimized.
 But since the beginning, we have been determined to grab the bull by the horns and stick to this path to create something unique and interesting.
 Scrap Mechanic is a game that runs on our own game engine.
 This is great since it gives us full control over a lot of things.
 But physics is running on a physics engine called Bullet Physics.
 Bullet Physics is an external, open-source physics engine that does all the physics calculations in Scrap Mechanic.
 The main issue right now is calculating the responses from constraints like the bearings and suspensions as well as from collisions.
 At the moment, all of these are taken into account at the same level of quality as when calculating the responses for each rigid composition of parts.
 This makes collision checks expensive, especially on complex creations with a lot of bearings and suspensions.
-When a complex creation merges with another complex creation through a collision, that’s when the lag can kick in.
+When a complex creation merges with another complex creation through a collision, that's when the lag can kick in.
 The way we could fix this as we move forward would be by digging into bullet physics and seeing if we could make less important physics calculations run less expensive calculations instead of having them all running on the same level as it is now.
 This is, however, a process that would take a lot of time to implement and would most likely slow down other content updates.
 Our priority now is to finish the next chapter.
 After that, we will most likely dig into this and see what we can do to push back the lag.
 The good news is that there are things we can still do to make it better!
 The bad news is that it will slow down development on other parts of the game.
 We know that many players would love us to dig into this and we hear you loud and clear.", },
                   {
                     q: 'When are you going to make the size of the creative mode map the same as the Survival one?',